Why Incorporate in California?

 Don’t be swayed by less reputable operators who promote incorporating in Nevada to avoid paying California tax on income made in California.
 It isn’t true, and that advice will get you into trouble.

 Sometimes it makes sense to use a California entity for your California business activities and use another, non-California entity to conduct all of your non-California (and even worldwide) business activities.
+However, if you are a California resident and managing your out-of-state activities from within California, the state of California’s aggressive Franchise Tax Board will insist you qualify the out-of-state entity to do business in California for $800/year.
+Please call our office for strategies on how to deal with California matters.

 Need to know more about California Incorporation?
 Or ready to incorporate now?
 Call us toll-free at 800-700-1430.
 Or email us today.